StevenHHB/disaster_tweet/README.md

-# Disaster Tweet Classification Project
+# DEMO: Disaster Tweet Classification Project

 ## Goal of the Problem